budu3/the-book/chapter1.md

 2.An editor (Sublime Text)
 3.Android SDK (You can download this from http://developer.android.com/sdk/index.html)

-Step 1

-Copy and paste the code listing in Exercise 1 into your editor.
+1. Copy and paste the code listing in Exercise 1 into your editor.
 Save the file as “index.html”.

-Step 2

-Open “index.html” in your Chrome browser.
+2. Open “index.html” in your Chrome browser.
 You should see your simple TODO list app.

-Step 3

-Copy “index.html” into the asset folder in Eclipse workspace.
+3. Copy “index.html” into the asset folder in Eclipse workspace.

-Step 5

-Copy and paste the following code listing into you Eclipse workspace
+4. Copy and paste the following code listing into you Eclipse workspace